 In 1974/1975, Switzerland slid into a two-year recession that necessitated socio-political intervention.
 It also called into question the further expansion of social security.
 The beginning of the recession in the mid-1970s was marked by the collapse of the Bretton Woods currency system (March 1973) and the oil crisis (autumn 1973).
 By 1977 the gross national product had fallen by five to seven percent.
 As a result, incomes were under pressure and employment conditions insecure.
 Despite the limited availability of unemployment insurance, the return migration of foreign workers contributed to keep official unemployment figures low despite job cuts.
-However, labor disputes and trade unions demanded counter-cyclical economic policy.
+However, labor disputes and tensions over income distribution rose.
+On the one hand, left-wing parties and trade unions demanded counter-cyclical economic policy.
 On the other, bourgeois parties called for 'sound downsizing' in the economy, tax reductions and deregulation.